eclipse-glsp/glsp-examples/project-templates/node-json-theia/README.md

 -   [Node.js](https://nodejs.org/en/) `>=14.18.0`
 -   [Yarn](https://classic.yarnpkg.com/en/docs/install#debian-stable) `>=1.7.0`

+The examples are heavily interweaved with Eclipse Theia, so please also check the [prerequisites of Theia](https://github.com/eclipse-theia/theia/blob/master/doc/Developing.md#prerequisites).

+## Theia Version compatibility

+This project template is compatible with Theia `>=1.34.0`.

 ## VS Code workspace

 To work with the source code and debug the example in VS Code a dedicated [VS Code Workspace](node-json-theia.code-workspace) is provided.